ASEX: Arizona Sexual Experience Scale

 Reliability Evidence

-• Clinical populations: Demonstrated good internal consistency across psychiatric, medical, and primary sexual dysfunction samples (Elnazer & Baldwin, 2020)
+• Clinical populations: good internal consistency reported across psychiatric, medical, and primary sexual dysfunction samples (Elnazer & Baldwin, 2020).

 Validity Evidence

-• Cross-cultural invariance: Measurement invariance established across 42 countries, 26 languages, genders, and sexual orientations (Oliveira et al., 2024)
+• Measurement invariance: established across 42 countries, 26 languages, genders, and sexual orientations (Ballester-Arnal et al., 2024).

 Diagnostic Accuracy